gblazquez/bowshockpy/docs/source/user_guide/inputparams.rst

 Observer parameters
 -------------------

-These parameters define the observer properties:
+The following parameters define the observer properties:

 *distpc* (float)
     Source distance to the observer [pc].